Mediacauseagency/Frontend-starter/README.md

 ### Data attributes
-There are a handful of JS and CSS features that are prebuilt and that can be accessed through HTML data attributes:
+There are a handful of JS and CSS features that are prebuilt and that can be accessed through HTML data attributes.
+[Here are some docs](/data-attribute-helpers.md).
-- Charts
-- Pretty number
-- Toggle classes
-- Swap text
-- Increment animation
-- In view add class
-- Tooltip
-- Modal